Qumulo/power-tools/README.md

 `python qupgrade.py --qhost product --quser admin --qpass secret --vers 2.9.0`

-## Add Qumulo activity to various databases.
+## Add Qumulo activity to various databases from the API

 We know you're excited to get your Qumulo API data into your centralized databases and monitoring systems.
 Use this script to send activity (throughput, data and metadata IOPS) by path and client into influx, elastic search, postgres, splunk, and/or csv.